 How to use 'is' in Python

-Learn how to use Python's 'is' operator.
-This guide covers different methods, tips, real-world applications, and debugging common errors.
+Learn how to use Python's is operator.
+Explore different methods, tips, real-world applications, and how to debug common errors.

 Using the is operator for identity comparison